pmyymgf/oldriskbazaar/openbazaar-protocol.md

-# Leveraging the OpenBazaar Protocol for RiskBazaar
+# Leveraging the OpenBazaar protocol for RiskBazaar